tbeerman/ATLASK8S/README.md

     > <editor> pushgateway-values.yaml
     > helm install -f pushgateway-values.yaml --namespace=monitoring --name=pushgateway stable/prometheus-pushgateway

+### Make metrics available in the custom metrics API

+The prometheus metrics have to be made available in the custom metrics API so that they can be used for the horizontal pod autoscaler.
+The Prometheus adapter is used for that and can be install with helm:

+    > helm install -f prometheus-adapter.yaml --namespace=monitoring --name prometheus-adapter stable/prometheus-adapter

+After a short time all prometheus metrics should be available in the API which can be checked with:

+    > kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1

+Specific Rucio metrics can be found in the rucio namespace and can be queried like this:

+    > kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1/namespaces/rucio/metrics/rucio_reaper_expired_replicas
+    {"kind":"MetricValueList","apiVersion":"custom.metrics.k8s.io/v1beta1","metadata":{"selfLink":"/apis/custom.metrics.k8s.io/v1beta1/namespaces/rucio/metrics/rucio_reaper_expired_replicas"},"items":[{"describedObject":{"kind":"Namespace","name":"rucio","apiVersion":"/v1"},"metricName":"rucio_reaper_expired_replicas","timestamp":"2019-12-19T11:55:08Z","value":"86578084"}]}

 ## Install secrets

 Some of the daemons need CAs to work that have to installed as secrets in the cluster.
 Before running the script adapt the DAEMON_NAME variable to match the name of the daemons release you will install in the cluster: